Fun Food StuffHome & Garden

 I’d like to be able to mass-edit a bunch of recipes with, say, “Main Ingredient = Beef,” or “all these recipes should have the tag of Appetizer.”
 So far, I haven’t found a way to do this.

 Overall, Big Oven is very simple and easy to use.
-While I was able to figure out most things on my own (and thanks to their 22-page startup manual that comes with the free trial download), I can’t say enough about their online support.
+While I was able to figure out most things on my own, I can’t say enough about their online support.
 It ROCKS!
 And in their online forums, Big Oven reps (mostly Steve Murch, the program’s founder and an avid chef) respond to questions almost immediately.
 You don’t get that everywhere, folks.
 I hope that type of support and feedback continues.
 It’s a great “feel good” for newbies and seasoned Big Oven users alike.

 UPDATE #1: Big Oven Doesn’t Meet All Of My Needs